x3419/TriageAllTheThings/Project Proposal.md

     - Go unit tests
     - https://golang.org/pkg/testing/
 - Project Depndencies
-    - Should synchronize automatically when using "go install"
+    - Should synchronize and resolve dependencies automatically when using "go install"
 - Code Style
     - Gofmt is a tool that automatically formats Go source code
     - https://blog.golang.org/go-fmt-your-code
 - Quality Control
-    - Gofmt and unit tests will confirm that the code is functioning and formatted as expected.
+    - Gofmt and unit tests will confirm that the code is functioning and formatted uniformally and as expected.

 **Risk Areas**
 - Combining artifact formats uniformally
     - This is a huge area of confusion and risk, because there are MANY types of forensic artifacts on various operating systems.
 I have not tried all the tools that I am going to utilize, so I don't know what format type each tool will output.
 This endeavour will be experimental and may not be completed.
 - Go unit testing
     - I don't have any experience doing unit tests in Go (or much in any language, for that manner), so testing will be an area of uncertainty.
 I have located the appropriate documentation, and have the resources to learn what will be necessary.
+- Tool integreation
+    - Many of the tools that I plan on integrating I have never used, so there's a high likelihood that problems will arise.
+When this occurs, I'll continue to troubleshoot.
+If problems persist, I will naturally have to replace the tool with another candidate that accomplishes the same goal.

 **Un-answered Questions**
 - Have you ever used Kali Linux? (random, but seems relevant)